Notifications & Newsletters

 • Meat Products such as Chicken, Hash, Ham

 Although most of our food comes from private donors like you who live locally, 2,904 lbs. of food was purchased in April from the Greater Chicago Food Depository with monetary donations from the community.
 On May 1st we began disbursing a $25 gift card to Aldi in addition to the bags, so that families can purchase needed perishable items.
 None of this would be possible without your support!
 We sincerely appreciate your ongoing commitment to our pantry.
 You are the epitome of our mission of “Neighbors Helping Neighbors”.

 If you prefer a monetary donation, checks should be made payable to "Wheeling Township Emergency Fund, Inc.", which is the legal name of the 501(c)(3) not-for-profit organization to which the Food Pantry belongs.

 Donations are accepted Mon-Fri from 9:00-4:00 in the Supervisor's Office.

 Donations received at: 1616 N. Arlington Heights Road, Arlington Heights

 If you have any questions please call our office at (847)259-7730 or email: GA@wheelingtownship.com.

 HANA COVID-19 Response

-HANA supports our community's safety throughout this pandemic.
-In the interest of the health and well-being of our residents, HANA has currently suspended all in-person activities.
+HANA has supported our community's safety throughout the COVID-19 pandemic.
+In the interest of the health and well-being of our residents, HANA had temporarily suspended all in-person activities.